Spenhouet/tensorboard-aggregator/README.md

 - The aggregation only works for scalars and not for other types like histograms
 - All runs for one aggregation need the exact same tags.
 Basically the naming and number of scalar metrics needs to be equal for all runs.
 - All runs for one aggregation need the same steps.
-Basically the number of iterations, epochs and the saving frequency needs to be equal for all runs.
+Basically the number of iterations, epochs and the saving frequency needs to be equal for all runs of one scalar.

 ## Contributions